 Student Services and Researcher Services Librarian

 Find out how to establish your library privileges, borrow books by mail, or request electronic delivery of an article or book chapter from resources we have only in print.
+Don’t forget to CONNECT via the UCD Library VPN, Pulse Secure, to access ANY online resources available from the library webpages or catalogs.

 Contact Your Librarian